This guide will show you exactly how to take your small business to the next level with an inbound marketing strategy that focuses on results!

 - Use Elemantor to build up lead Gen forms (a set of questions that your prospect required to answer before meeting you) and pair it with your Calendly (yes, you need to qualify and meet your prospects before they sign)

 - Take your marketing to the next level, try ActiveCampaign.
-Not easy to use, but it can put all of your marketing on autopilot.
+It can put all of your marketing on autopilot.

 Remember that we said build your platform, not a website.